elaird/supy/readme.txt

 | Instructions |
 ----------------
 0) Set up pyROOT:
-- use a CMSSW area:  cd /somewhere/CMSSW_3_7_0_patch4/src && cmsenv
+- use a CMSSW area:  cd /somewhere/CMSSW_3_8_1_patch2/src && cmsenv
 - or see note (A)

 1) Check out the code:
-cvs co -d supy -r V8-5 UserCode/elaird/supy
+- cvs co -d supy -r V9-0 UserCode/elaird/supy

-2) modify $PYTHONPATH so that supy modules can be imported:
 - cd supy

+2) (required only if running from dcache at IC) Use better dcap libraries:
-- source supyenv.sh
+- source fixdcap.sh

 3) Run it!
-- python analyses/example.py
+- ./supy analyses/example.py --loop 1

 ---------
 | Notes |